 - Drafting and editing pleadings and motions; handling discovery, witness interviews, and depositions; authoring appellate and amicus briefs; arguing motions and cases in court.

-- Drafting editorials and opinion pieces and coordinating with communications team to educate the public on legal matters and build support for legal strategies.
+- Drafting editorials and opinion pieces and managing communications strategies to build support for legal strategies.

-- Coordinating with policy and advocacy teams to develop and advance new legal and policy approaches for protecting democracy, including work with the private sector, other NGOs, the Hill, the legal profession, and scholars of law and democracy.
+- Managing policy and advocacy teams to develop and advance new legal and policy approaches for protecting democracy, including work with the private sector, other NGOs, the Hill, the legal profession, and scholars of law and democracy.

-- A passionate commitment to the preservation of democratic norms and institutions.
+- A passionate commitment to the preservation of democratic norms and institutions and ensuring those structures serve all people.

-- Experience (or the potential to develop rapid proficiency in) conducting relevant legal work, including experience in constitutional and administrative litigation; experience conducting affirmative impact litigation; handling legal policy or oversight in or around federal government; experience with FOIA; experience with government ethics, civil service protection, and democracy-protection laws (note: candidates need not have experience in all of these areas but should have familiarity with some of them and ability to quickly get up to speed in the others).
+- Experience (note that candidates need not have experience in all of the following areas but should have familiarity with some of them and ability to quickly get up to speed in the others): experience conducting relevant legal work, including experience in constitutional and administrative litigation; experience conducting affirmative impact litigation; experience handling legal policy or oversight in or around federal government; experience with FOIA; experience with government ethics, civil service protection, and democracy-protection laws.

 - Exceptional writing skills for materials intended for both legal and non-legal audiences.